nextcloud/spreed/docs/reaction.md

 * Response:
     - Status code:
         + `200 OK`
+        + `400 Bad Request` In case of no reaction support, message out of reactions context or any other error
         + `404 Not Found` When the conversation or message to react could not be found for the participant

     - Data: